Brave New World: Blockchain Opportunities in Atypical Markets

 So what does all this mean for the future of blockchain adoption?
 The technology sector was the first logical step, and the gaming industry is already seeing the benefits of blockchain technology, making it easier for gamers to purchase in-game items, and giving them more incentives to trade using virtual currency.
 This also eliminates middlemen such as Steam, Apple, and Google from siphoning substantial revenue (up to 30 percent) from game developers, and making them wait up to 60 days to receive payment for their work.

 Another industry that’s being disrupted by the blockchain concept is real estate, where the same advantages will serve to ameliorate the often risky and cumbersome process of buying property.
 In this case, the middleman is the escrow or title company, which usually takes 1-2% of the total value of the property — not an insignificant figure — to ensure both parties’ honesty and legitimacy.
 Again, the distributed nature of a blockchain automatically ensures this credibility, which also prevents fraudsters from posing as sellers and bilking potential buyers out of their money.
-This is one of the reasons for the success of the Propy tokensale.
 Another great advantage is transparency: in a blockchain, buyers’ credit history and income will be readily available, and homeowners can prove ownership of the property and provide a complete record of repairs and upgrades.

 The list goes on, but we believe that as blockchain technology continues to penetrate all spheres of life, everyone stands to benefit: banks, realtors, gamers, athletes, sports fans, and just about anyone else you can imagine.
 This is a trend that’s definitely worth watching.